‘Free Speech Rally’ ends early as thousands of counterprotesters take over Boston Common

 Some counterprotesters dressed entirely in black and wore bandannas over their faces.
 They chanted anti-Nazi and anti-fascism slogans, and waved signs that said: “Make Nazis Afraid Again,” “Love your neighbor,” “Resist fascism” and “Hate never made U.S. great.”
 Others carried a large banner that read: “SMASH WHITE SUPREMACY.”

+Robert Paulson, another free speech rallygoer, said there was definitely a lot of tension.

+“They believe that we’re Nazis and KKK down here.
+That’s what they think, a lot of them.
+It’s not true.
+A lot of the people down here just love the United States, are here to promote free speech,” he said.

-“I came out today to show support for the black community and for all minority communities,” said Rockeem Robinson, 21, a youth counselor from Cambridge.
+Rockeem Robinson, a youth counselor from Cambridge, said he joined the counterprotest to “show support for the black community and for all minority communities.”

-He said he wasn’t concerned about his personal safety because he felt more support on his side.

 “I see poor people and people of color being scapegoated,” she said.
 “Unlearned lessons can be repeated.”